juancastillo0/leto/README.md

 }
 ```
 <!-- include-end{quickstart-schema-string} -->

+// TODO: 1A rename GraphQLClass and graphQLString -> stringGraphQLType
+// TODO: 1A use scope overrides and do not allow modifications
+// TODO: 1A id attachment/directive
+// TODO: 1T
+type CompilerLog {
+  toString: String!

+TODO: 1T class ProcessExecResult implements ProcessResult {
+[WARNING] leto_generator:graphql_types on lib/src/compiler_models.dart:
+Cannot infer the GraphQLType for field ProcessResult.stdout (type=dynamic).
+Please annotate the Dart type, provide a dynamic.graphQLType static getter or add the type to `build.yaml` "customTypes" property.
+[WARNING] leto_generator:graphql_types on lib/src/compiler_models.dart:
+Cannot infer the GraphQLType for field ProcessResult.stderr (type=dynamic).
+Please annotate the Dart type, provide a dynamic.graphQLType static getter or add the type to `build.yaml` "customTypes" property.

 You can use code generation to create a function similar to `makeGraphQLSchema` with the following resolver definitions with annotations.